cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-10-20-how-the-jvm-executes-java-code.md

 toc: true
 date: 2022/10/20
 author: cesarsotovalero
-published: false
+published: true
 ---

 If you are reading this post it's likely that you already know how to ~~write Java~~ code.
-Good for you, I think everyone should know how to code, in the same way everyone should know about basic math operations (e.g., +, -, *, /).
+That's very good for you, I think everyone should know how to code these days (in the same way everyone should know about basic math operations such as +, -, *, and / even though we all have calculators).
-In a [previous post](../blog/aot-vs-jit-compilation-in-java.html), I wrote about how Java code is first "compiled" to bytecode and later interpreted by the JVM.
+In a [previous post](../blog/aot-vs-jit-compilation-in-java.html), I wrote about how Java code is first "compiled" to bytecode and later interpreted and **executed** by the JVM.
-However, I never explained how the JVM actually executes the bytecode.
+However, I didn't explained how the JVM actually perform the bytecode execution.
+The aim of this article is to fill this gap.
-In other words: what happens after clicking the "execute" button on your favorite IDE?
+I going to answer the question: What happens when clicking the "execute" button on your favorite IDE?
-After reading this post, you will know about the the activities that occur during the execution of a Java program.
+After reading this post, you will understand the execution lifecycle of a Java application and the activities performed by the JVM during the execution phase.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2022/statue.jpg alt:"A statue representing learning." %}